r57zone/SNES-USB-Controller-XInput/README.md

 Instead of an application, you can also use libraries for XInputInjector:

 1. [Download XInputInjector](https://github.com/r57zone/X360Advance/releases/) and extract.
-2. Unpack the contents of the `SNES.USB.Controller.XInput.Libraries.zip` archive into the `Libraries` folder.
+2. Unpack the contents of the `SNES-USB-Controller-Libraries.zip` archive into the `Libraries` folder.
 3. Launch XInputInjector and select the required application.

 ## Download